rthorntn/T-Knob/README.md

 ## :three: Quick Start 🎁

 1. Install [Arduino IDE](https://www.arduino.cc/en/software)
-2. Install the esp32 toolkit, open the Arduion IDE, click on `File->Perferences`, Then `https://espressif.github.io/arduino-esp32/package_esp32_dev_index.json` paste to the position of the diagram below, then click :ok:, waiting for the toolkit download is complete;
+2. Install the esp32 toolkit, open the Arduino IDE, click on `File->Preferences`, Then `https://espressif.github.io/arduino-esp32/package_esp32_dev_index.json` paste to the position of the diagram below, then click :ok:, waiting for the toolkit download is complete;

 ![](./hardware/image.png)

-3. Open a example using the Arduion IDE, and configure the Arduion as follows.Notice where the yellow boxes are.
+3. Open a example using the Arduino IDE, and configure the Arduino as follows.Notice where the yellow boxes are.

 :exclamation: :exclamation: **Note: If the `board` cannot find the ESP32C6, perform the `step 2`.** :exclamation: :exclamation: